 Until such time, if ever, as we can generate product revenues sufficient to achieve profitability, we expect to finance our cash needs through equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements, royalty agreements, and marketing and distribution arrangements.
-We do not have any committed external source of funds, although our collaboration agreement with Regeneron provides for the potential receipt of option exercise, development, regulatory and sales milestones and royalty payments.
+We do not have any committed external source of funds, although our collaboration agreement with Regeneron provides for Regeneron's reimbursement of certain preclinical expenses incurred by us under our collaboration agreement and for the potential receipt of option exercise, development, regulatory and sales milestone and royalty payments and our license agreement with AffaMed provides for AffaMed's reimbursement of certain clinical expenses incurred by us in connection with our collaboration and for our potential receipt of development and sales milestone payments and royalty payments.
 To the extent that we raise additional capital through the sale of equity, preferred equity or convertible debt securities, our stockholders' ownership interests will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect our existing stockholders' rights as holders of our common stock.
 Debt financing and preferred equity financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
-Our pledge of our assets as collateral to secure our obligations under our Credit Facility may limit our ability to obtain additional debt financing.
+Our pledge of our assets as collateral to secure our obligations under our credit facility pursuant to which we have a total borrowing capacity of \$25.0 million, which has been fully drawn down, or the Credit Facility may limit our ability to obtain additional debt financing.
 If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market products or product candidates that we would otherwise prefer to develop and market ourselves.
+The COVID-19 pandemic initially caused significant disruptions in the financial markets, and may cause disruptions in the future, any of which could adversely impact our ability to raise additional funds through equity or debt financings.